GreenTreeLabs/simple-author-box/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Added option to show all authors with our shortcode
+* Added option to disable the author box on archieve pages.
+* Found a solution for "incompatibility with Content Blocks"
+* Found a solution to translate the author description with WPML and Polylang

+= 2.1.5 =
+* Remove uninstall feedback.

+= 2.1.4 =
+* Added WhatsApp Social Media Link.

 = 2.1.3 =
 * Fixed error on footer.
 * Fixed profile image in dashboard ( https://github.com/MachoThemes/simple-author-box/issues/97 )